designmynight/designmynight-developers/hugo/content/faqs/Zonal-EPOS-Integration/index.md

 ## Collins/Zonal Integration FAQs

-**1. Why aren't my payments showing on my tills?**
+**1. I've just added a payment to Collins, why has it not pushed to my tills?**

 There are a few different reasons why a payment may not be showing on your till:

-* **Minimum Deposit Date**: It’s worth checking the minimum deposit date that was set for your Zonal integration.
+* **Minimum Deposit Date:** It’s worth checking the minimum deposit date that was set for your Zonal integration.
 Any bookings with deposits that are on the system, before your go-live, that get updated, won’t push to the till.

+* **The Booking Date has Passed:** It's important to note that this integration will not allow us to push payments to the till **after** the date of the booking has already passed.
+As such, if you are claiming a [Collins Card Authentication Payment](https://collins.uservoice.com/knowledgebase/articles/478064-card-authentication-how-to) after the date of the booking, this will **not** push to the tills and you will have to be manually add the payment to your tills.

 **2. When I add a ‘Other’ payment on Collins, it looks like I have the option to push this to the tills.
 Will the payment show on the tills as the relevant payment type?**